FREEDOM FROM SOCIAL MEDIA

 3. FOMO – Fear of Missing Out

-- To not be in touch with your contact group on Social Media for any significant time, causes anxiety in case something significant has happened, or you have been mentioned in any way on a public platform.
+- To not be in touch with your contact group on Social Media for any significant time, often causes anxiety in case something significant has happened, or you have been mentioned in any way on a public platform.

 - Such fear causes insecurity and inferiority, as we imagine the worse, so our Mobile Phone will be quickly checked if we have been away from the public